KONAWAENA HIGH SCHOOL

 The steps to use an AED are very simple:

-3. Stand clear of the victim and shock
+3. Stand clear of the victim and then administer the shock.

-2. the AED reanalyzes every two minutes to see if another defibrillation is need and also delivers a 3000 volt shock
+2. The AED reanalyzes every two minutes to see if another defibrillation is needed and will then deliver a 3000 volt shock.

-3. During the shock is the perfect time to switch off and get someone else to do chest compression's if that person is tired.
+3. During the shock is the perfect time to rest and switch with someone else to do chest compression's if you're tired.

 Click here to see Map of AED's on Konawaena Campus